 Canon strives to improve energy efficiency at operational sites in order to restrict the volume of CO2 emissions during operation.

-Canon aims through the end of 2020 to derive from renewable sources at least 130MWh of the energy it uses at sites in Japan, and at least 85,000MWh of the energy it uses at sites outside Japan.
+To increase the use of renewable energy, which is a SDGs' target, preparation of infrastructure suited regional characteristics is under way.
+Canon aims through the end of 2020 to derive from renewable sources at least 300MWh of energy it uses at sites in Japan, and at least 85,000MWh of energy it uses at sites outside Japan.

 Total renewable energy consumption by Canon Group companies worldwide in 2017 was 88,984 MWh, an increase of about 7% compared with 2016.

 Canon is currently working to expand the use of renewable energy, especially in Europe, while keeping regional renewable energy uptake status and economic feasibility under consideration.